FionaLippert/TORCS_Controller/team_38/README.md

 # start.sh
 The main entry point for connecting the controller with the TORCS system.
 It is linked to run.py
+(To run the offline evolution, please change in run.py the line 'from my_driver import MyDriver' to 'from my_driver_offline_evolution import MyDriver'.

 # EA_offline.py
 Contains the offline EA implementation based on the python library DEAP (F. Fortin, F. De Rainville and M. Gardner.
 DEAP: Evolutionary Algorithms Made Easy.
 Journal of Machine Learning Research, 13:2171--2175, 2012.)